MonoMSK: Monocular 3D Musculoskeletal Dynamics Estimation: Introduction

-Learning-based monocular motion estimation frameworks \cite{goel2023humans, dwivedi2024tokenhmr, patel2025camerahmr} have achieved impressive results in 3D human pose reconstruction by employing deep learning models to recover parametric body representations such as SMPL \cite{loper2023smpl} from single-camera monocular videos.
+The gold standard approach for biomechanics-accurate motion estimation combines multi-camera, marker-based motion capture with biomechanical optimization tools, which are expensive, labor-intensive, and time-consuming \cite{ceseracciu2014comparison}.
+In practice, current workflows use {multiple cameras to track the markers on the body \cite{westlund2015motion}.
+The captured marker data are then processed with time-consuming optimization-based simulations such as OpenSim \cite{seth2018opensim}.
+For example, the state-of-the-art OpenCap system takes approximately 2 minutes for kinematics (e.g., joint rotation angles and velocities) and 35 minutes for kinetics (e.g., joint force and torques)\cite{uhlrich2023opencap}.
+Learning-based monocular motion estimation frameworks \cite{goel2023humans,dwivedi2024tokenhmr,patel2025camerahmr} have achieved impressive results in 3D human pose reconstruction by employing deep learning models to recover parametric body representations such as SMPL \cite{loper2023smpl} from single-camera monocular videos.
 Despite their strong visual realism and accessibility, these models typically rely on oversimplified skeletal structures with anatomically inaccurate joint positions and bone orientations, fundamentally limiting their biomechanical fidelity.
-Recent efforts have sought to mitigate these issues by incorporating biomechanically accurate skeletal models \cite{koleini2025biopose,bittner2022towards}.
+Recent efforts have sought to mitigate these issues by incorporating biomechanically accurate skeletal models \cite{koleini2025biopose,jiang2024manikin}.
 However, they overlook the underlying physical laws that govern the causal relationships between forces (kinetics) and motions (kinematics).
 Consequently, these approaches are incapable of estimating kinetics and often exhibit reduced accuracy in kinematic reconstruction, as well.

 To address these challenges, we introduce MonoMSK, a hybrid framework that integrates learning-based inverse dynamics with a differentiable, anatomically-accurate musculoskeletal (MSK) forward simulation to recover biomechanically-accurate motion dynamics from monocular video.
 MonoMSK comprises five integrated components: (1) a pretrained human-mesh-recovery model to extract anatomically-grounded virtual markers from the input video; (2) an Inverse Kinematics Transformer (IKT) to predict joint angles from these markers; (3) an Inverse Dynamics Transformer (IDT) to infer kinetic quantities (e.g., joint torques, ground-reaction forces) from the predicted kinematics; (4) a differentiable Forward Kinematics (FK) layer; and (5) a differentiable Forward Dynamics (FD) layer that leverages an ODE solver to simulate physically-consistent trajectories from the inferred kinetics.